satshi/polytope/README.md

 ### Control

-By pushing buttons in "Control" section, you can change the control mode.
+By pushing buttons in the "Control" section, you can change the control mode.

 * Auto: It rotates automatically.
 * Stop: It stops.